cutemelissa17/bioeC131-final-project/README.md

 # BioE C131 Final Project
 - Team Name: M.E.M
-- Team Members: Ekta Jaswal, Maria Isabella Solorzano, Melissa Theodorus
+- Team Members: Ekta Jaswal, Maria Solorzano, Melissa Theodorus
   - Maria Solorzano: Completed written report.
 Helped brainstorm ideas for project.
   - Melissa Theodorus: Completed the GitHub READMe.md, researched and brainstormed ideas for selecting the goal of the project.
   - Ekta Jaswal: Coding and Troubleshooting the Jbrowse website with all tracks and data, creating RNA structure analysis, and documenting code.